tidelift/gitlab-pipeline-example/README.md

 ## Assumptions

 * The Git project already has a `.tidelift` file with correct `TIDELIFT_ORGANIZATION` and `TIDELIFT_PROJECT` variables set.
 See the Tidelift [documentation](https://docs.tidelift.com/article/92-dot-tidelift-files) for more on `.tidelift` files.
 * This example is for a Python-based project.
-You may need to tweak the `image:` yaml key in the configuration based upon your project.
+You may need to tweak the `image:` yaml value in the configuration based upon your project.

 ## Quick start